 - To provide a clear narrative of the applicant’s candidacy

-- To address anomalies in the applicant’s candidacy within context
+- To provide context that may address anomalies in the applicant’s candidacy

 - To give admissions committees a clearer understanding of the candidate in the context of other Princeton applicants